Project Art Works

-The acclaimed performing arts venue will use the loan to invest in its fundraising capacity and grow its earned income streams.
+The acclaimed performing arts venue is using the loan to invest in its fundraising capacity and grow its earned income streams.

 Saffron Hall is a critically acclaimed, 740-seat performing arts venue built on the grounds of Saffron Walden County High School.
 Since opening in 2013, it has grown rapidly and established itself as a cultural centre for the region, with a year-round programme of experiences from across the classical, folk, jazz, and world music and dance spheres.